sylkenio/nextjango/README.md

 npx nextjango init
 ```

+The CLI will prompt you to select a package manager if none is detected (use the arrow keys).

-You can manually specify the package manager (useful when no lockfile is present):
+You can also specify one manually:

 ```bash
 npx nextjango init --package-manager pnpm